homeowmorphism/tree-traversal/README.md

 # Tree Traversals

-*Status: meh, still working on things but this probably works.*
+*Status: meh, still working on things but the code probably works.*

 ## Example